neondatabase/website/content/docs/guides/auto-suspend-guide.md

 Neon's [Auto-suspend](/docs/introduction/auto-suspend) feature controls when a Neon compute instance transitions to an `Idle` state (scales to zero) due to inactivity.
 This guide demonstrates how to configure the _Auto-suspend_ setting in your Neon project.

 You can configure the _Auto-suspend_ setting in an existing project by editing a compute endpoint.
-You can also configure it when you first create a project in Neon, which also sets the _Auto-suspend_ default for the project.
+You can also configure it when you first create a Neon project, which sets the _Auto-suspend_ default for the project.
 Both methods are described below.

 ## Configure Auto-suspend for a compute endpoint